brucemack/brucemack.github.io/_posts/2025-12-05-asl-firewall.md

 The Registration Server is just acting as a notification service for nodes stuck behind restrictive firewalls.

-Also, I don't think the Registration Server would need to perform any database access to support this feature.
+Also, I don't think the Registration Server would need to perform any real-time database access to support this feature.
 A public-key encryption mechanism could be used to perform the necessary validations.
+The Registration Server would need to periodically refresh its cache of the private keys for all nodes on the network.
+It would also need to keep track of the address and port most recently used for the regular POKE (step 1) for each active node on the network.

 I'm specifically mentioning the IAX POKE frame type because that message is already in the IAX2 protocol and is designed for this kind of situation.
 From the RFC: